6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 Image source: Klaviyo Showcase

-Overall, Stevens says, “the more ways you can show subscribers how to connect with you after their first purchase, the more likely you are to secure the next—and enjoy a longer-term relationship with your customers.”
+Stevens puts it this way: “The more ways you can show subscribers how to connect with you after their first purchase, the more likely you are to secure the next—and enjoy a longer-term relationship with your customers.”

 Scott’s agency primarily uses SMS as a VIP channel.
 “We push it as a channel to sign up for early access,” he explains.
 “It’s not always a discount, it’s not always the biggest deals, but whatever it is, you hear about it first.”